stsiwo/e-commerce-starter-kits/api/note.md

           - scallable since more than one users can access and do whatever they want, but only the user who update first wins and other got rejected.

+            - if you have an issue that parent entity's version does not dump up see this: https://thorben-janssen.com/hibernate-tips-increase-version-parent-entity-updating-child-entity/

         2. pessimistic Locking: dominate the target row/record until you finish update. (you need to use this syntax to get pessimistic lock: SELECT ...
 FOR UPDATE)

           - the other user cannot access the target row until the dominant user release the lock.